gdagstn/cellula/README.md

-# papplain
+# cellula

-**`papplain`** is a simple R-based pipeline for single cell RNA-seq processing with a focus on integration.
+**`cellula`** is a simple R-based pipeline for single cell RNA-seq processing with a focus on integration.

-`papplain` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/), with some additional options for integration/batch effect correction methods.
+`cellula` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/), with some additional options for integration/batch effect correction methods.

 As a one-stop solution, this package tends to make choices for the users, with the caveat that these choices follow either defaults or sensible implementations.
 However, this means that a certain degree of freedom is removed from the end user.
 This assumes that users who desire total control on the process (or granular specification of parameters) do not need `papplain` and would be more comfortable setting up their own analysis pipelines.